December 7, 2023

-Tubal metaplasia is a non-cancerous change that involves a group of cells changing to become more like the cells that are normally found in the fallopian tube.
-Similar to the cells normally found in the fallopian tube, the cells in tubal metaplasia often have small hair-like projections called cilia.
-Tubal metaplasia is commonly found in the ovary, endometrium, cervix, and in the tissues that surround the fallopian tube.
+Tubal metaplasia is a non-cancerous change where the cells normally found in an organ or tissue are replaced by the cells normally found in the fallopian tube.
+Similar to the cells normally found in the fallopian tube, the new cells often have small hair-like projections called cilia.
+This change is commonly found in the ovary, endometrium, cervix, and the tissues that surround the fallopian tube.